- Arthritis & Joints

 Category Archives: Tiredness & Low Energy

 Sometimes patients have already consulted their GP before coming to see me.
-They may have been tested for things such as low iron levels, an underactive thyroid gland, infections, diabetes or other blood sugar imbalances, depending on their symptoms.
-Quite often however, no abnormality shows up on these tests, but it helps me if you know what your GP has already checked you for, just so that I too can exclude these from the possibilities I come up with after interviewing you.
+You may have been tested for things such as low iron levels, an underactive thyroid gland, infections, or diabetes, depending on symptoms.
+Quite often however, no abnormality shows up on these tests.
+It helps me though if you know what your GP has already checked, just so that I too can exclude these from the possibilities I come up with after interviewing you.

 We next turn to other aspects of your life which can have significant impacts on your energy levels.
-I will ask about your diet, and will try to ascertain that it is appropriate for your needs, and for the seasons, an important concept in Chinese medicine, and a factor which over time can have more effect on energy than is commonly realised.
+I will ask about your diet, and will try to ascertain that it is appropriate for your needs, and for the season.
+The latter is an important concept in Chinese medicine, and a factor which over time can have more effect on energy than is commonly realised.
 We’ll look at whether your diet is giving you enough of the important vitamins and minerals, and whether there are signs you may not be absorbing nutrients optimally.

 I will be interested too in the overall demands placed on you.
 This encompasses factors like the nature of your work, having small children, having teenagers, chronic medical conditions in the family, having elderly relatives you need to drop in on or shop for etc. Modern society is intrinsically tiring if we do not take firm control of the situation around us.
 We work the same hours summer and winter, despite many people wishing they could “hibernate” a little in winter.
 We are surrounded by technological sources of information (emails, texts, social media, television and radio), and have to take a critical look at what is necessary and what is not.